Sponsored listings from a set of products

 Notable here:

-• The type of the winners is product, because we’re running a listings auction.
+- The type of the winners is

-• There are two winners, the maximum that is allowed by the slots field in the request.
+correspond to a product ID in the request. - There are two winners, the maximum that is allowed by the

 Next steps

-The winners will need to be combined with product data to a create a result that can be shown to the end-user.
+The winners will need to be combined with product data to create a result that can be shown to the end-user.

 Check this page for an example.